swissup/swissup.github.io/m2/extensions/seo-canonical/index.md

 # SEO Canonical URL

-Absolutely gorgeous module that adds canonical URLs for products, categories and CMS pages in Magento 2.
+An excellent module that adds canonical URLs for products, categories, and CMS pages in Magento 2.

-One of the best features use parent product url as canonical for child.
-If product is included in configurable, bundle or grouped product then you can force it to use parent product url as its canonical.
-This feature can be useful for stores with really big catalog of products when store owner want to consolidate Google indexing.
+One of its best features is the ability to use the parent product URL as the canonical URL for child products.
+If a product is included in a configurable, bundle, or grouped product, you can force it to use the parent product URL as its canonical URL.
+This is especially useful for stores with very large product catalogs, where the store owner wants to consolidate Google indexing and avoid duplicate content.

 ### Contents